Royal Albert Hall

 "Maybe Alegria has not quite the lavish variety and visual strangeness of Saltimbanco, the show the Cirque du Soleil folk first brought to London in 1996...
 An evening that can be recommended almost as unreservedly as Saltimbanco.
 Once again Cirque du Soleil has created an imaginative world that acknowledges tradition, reaches into the future, and is ceaselessly busy in the present.
 Once again it will keep your organs of wonder exercised: eyes, ears and, yes, the dreamy bits in between."
 The Times

-Saltimbanco - from the Italian 'saltare in banco', which literally means 'to jump on a bench' - explores the urban experience in all its myriad forms: the people who live there, their idiosyncrasies and likenesses, families and groups, the hustle and bustle of the street and the towering heights of skyscrapers.
+Saltimbanco is show inspired by the urban fabric of the metropolis and its colourful inhabitants.
+The name is derived from Italian 'saltare in banco', which literally means 'to jump on a bench' - explores the urban experience in all its myriad forms: the people who live there, their idiosyncrasies and likenesses, families and groups, the hustle and bustle of the street and the towering heights of skyscrapers.
 Between whirlwind and lull, prowess and poetry, Saltimbanco takes spectators on an allegorical and acrobatic journey into the heart of the city.